New Yorkers ditching city for elbow room fuel housing boom

 “There has been a big uptick from Manhattan people, no doubt about that,” said Steven Domber, president of Berkshire Hathaway HomeServices Hudson Valley Properties.
 “Number one, it’s cabin fever, which is wanting to get out of an apartment and having some land if, God forbid, there’s a lockdown again.”

 The Catskill Mountains and bucolic stretches of the valley beyond the city’s northern suburbs have been longtime getaways for city residents.
 But agents say sales and rental activity is far above normal.
 Domber’s sales were up almost a third year over year in June.
-Builder Chuck Petersheim said he took eight orders in a month, compared to his usual one and a half a month.
+Builder Chuck Petersheim said he took eight orders in a month, compared to his usual one-and-a-half a month.

 New York City is in no danger of hollowing out any time soon, though.
 The upstate wave looks more like a trickle in a city of 8.3 million.
 With new homes in the region running from under $200,000 to more than $1 million, they are an escape hatch many cannot afford.
 But the spike in sales and long-term rentals shows how New Yorkers who endured the worst of the pandemic see the city as less hospitable.